What Great Managers Do Differently

 They focus on an individual’s strengths and manage around his weaknesses.
 They find out what motivates each staff member and try to provide more of it in his work environment.

-As an example, if challenge is what your staff person craves, make sure he always has one tough, challenging assignment.
+As an example, if a challenge is what your staff person craves, make sure he always has one tough, challenging assignment.
 If your staff member prefers routine, send more repetitive work in his direction.
 If he enjoys solving problems for people, he may excel in front-line service.

 Compensate for staff weaknesses.
 As an example, you can find the employee a peer coaching partner who brings strengths he may lack to an assignment or initiative.
 Provide training to boost skills in needed areas of performance.

-Human Resources professionals can assist by problem solving with managers who seek ideas for managing around weaknesses.
+Human Resources professionals can assist with problem solving with managers who seek ideas for managing around weaknesses.
 You can make certain individual strengths are nurtured and that people have the opportunity to use their talents in their jobs.

 You can design reward, recognition, compensation, and performance development systems that promote a work environment in which people feel motivated to contribute.
 Consider the advice of the book's great managers who recommend: “spend the most time with your best people.”